 Prior to the practice of law, Judge Lee served as Magistrate for the city of Birmingham, Alabama (1986-87).
 Judge Lee practiced law in the Birmingham community for more than sixteen years with the firm of Shores and Lee until her judicial appointment in January 2003.

-She is a member of the American Bar Association, Alabama State Bar, Birmingham Bar, Magic City Bar and National Bar Association.
+She was a member of the American Bar Association, Alabama State Bar, Birmingham Bar, Magic City Bar and National Bar Association.

 Mrs. Lee served from 1996-2000 as a member of the Alabama State Ethics Commission and as its chairwoman from 1999-2000.

-Judge Lee dedicates her life to community service.
-Her past and present service includes:
+Judge Lee dedicated her life to community service.
+Her past service includes:

 - Chair of The Advisory Council of the University of Alabama at Birmingham (UAB) Minority Health and Research Center (MHRC)